Plant Care

 - Temperature: 65-75 degrees

-O Plants Here
+O Plants

 Orchid

 - Watering: Water once every 1-2 weeks.
 Let the bark or moss dry out completely before watering.
-Overwatering will kill orchids fast. water when moisture meter reads 1 or less
+Overwatering will kill orchids fast.
+Water when moisture meter reads 1 or less.

 - Soil: No soil, you will want to use orchid bark or moss for these plants.
 They need extremely well drainage and air flow.
 These plants grow on trees in nature and do not have anything covering the roots.